-When I first bought my RV, I wasn’t sure how much it would cost to stay at a campground.
+When I first bought my RV, I had zero ideas about average RV campground rates.
+I wasn’t sure how much it would cost to stay at a campground or a resort.
 I wasn’t sure if I should boondock or go to an actual campsite.

 In general, RV campsites cost between $25 and $80 per night depending on the location, the size of the space, and what connections are offered.
 In my experience, an average camper trailer spot with power and water costs about $45 a night.